metalmatze/alertmanager-bot/README.md

 ###### /help

-> I'm the AlertManager bot for Prometheus.
+> I'm a Prometheus AlertManager Bot for Telegram.
 I will notify you about alerts.
 > You can also ask me about my [/status](#status), [/alerts](#alerts) & [/silences](#silences)
 >
 > Available commands: